 What is Thyroset?

-Thyroset is a three-step ready-to-use supplementation protocol for supplementation of a diet of people requiring particular care concerning the health of their thyroid gland and the functioning of their hormonal system (for instance, people with Hashimoto’s disease and/or hypothyroidism).
+Thyroset is a three-step ready-to-use supplementation protocol for supplementation of a diet of people requiring particular care concerning the health of their thyroid gland and the functioning of their immune system.
 Thyroset contains omega-3 fatty acids, and vitamins and minerals, deficits of which are frequently found in Hashimoto’s disease and hypothyroidism.
 The product was developed in cooperation with renowned scientists, and gastroenterology and endocrinology specialists.

 What forms of vitamins and minerals does Thyroset contain?
 Are these easily absorbed forms?